 Unfortunately, coffee does not appear until pretty far down in the ingredients list, and most of the lubrication comes from paraffin and mineral oil, not high-quality antioxidant-rich plant and seed oils.

-Unlike some of its other competitors, most of the moisturizing agents are nothing to write home about either, leaving it hard to rank Slender Body Coffee Scrub any higher in the rankings.
+Unlike some of its other competitors, most of the moisturizing agents are a bit limited, leaving it hard to rank Frank Body Original Coffee Scrub any higher in the rankings.

 Who Should Buy Coffee Scrubs?